changliu8888/mathhardness/README.md

 5. Provide validation of estimates.

 # Discussion on July 6
-Take a look at how people do the lead code
-And we're looking to historical completion rate and maybe scores to catalog the difficulty Need to look into how to turn the problem into latex table We can possibly use some human endeavors to collect data
+Take a look at how people do the leet code  ** Leet code use a paywall for monetization And we're looking to historical completion rate and maybe scores to catalog the difficulty Need to look into how to turn the problem into latex table We can possibly use some human endeavors to collect data